gesteves/gateway/source/blog/2021-10-30-how-i-back-up-my-lightroom-catalogs.html.markdown

 author: Guillermo Esteves
 ---

 In general, I keep all my photos in a single Lightroom catalog, organized by date.
 This catalog, and the photos in it, reside in my Dropbox folder, and is backed up by Time Machine frequently, which gives me a couple levels of redundancy if something were to happen to my laptop.
-I keep the final, full-size, edited JPGs in iCloud, Flickr, and [my own website](https://www.allencompassingtrip.com), so I have ways to retrieve them if I had to.
+I keep the final, full-size, edited JPGs in iCloud, Flickr, and [my own website](https://www.allencompassingtrip.com), so I have ways to retrieve them if I have to.

 However, keeping this one catalog around means it can get pretty huge over time, which is a problem because I don't have unlimited space in either my Dropbox account or my laptop's hard drive.
 I almost never revisit old photos, so most of the raw files in the catalog are just taking space for no real reason, except in the rare case I need to submit them as part of some photography competition.
 This means I'm happy to move my raw files out of my laptop to save space, as long as I still have access to them when needed; to do this, I follow this process more or less once a year, and every time I have to re-remember how to do it, so I might as well write it down here in case it's useful to others.